 Use this template to configure the Python agent using a YAML configuration file.
-(Learn more about YAML configuration (page 34).)
+(Learn more about YAML configuration (page 33).)

-Place your YAML file in the default location: /etc/contrast/contrast_security.yaml

-'''

-Set to 'true' to enable the agent; set to 'false' to disable the agent.

-enable: true

------

-api

-Use the properties in this section to connect the agent to the Contrast \

-api:

-REOUIRED

-Set the URL for the Contrast UI.

-url: https://app.contrastsecurity.com/Contrast

-REQUIRED

-Set the API key needed to communicate with the Contrast UI.

-api_key: NEEDS_TO_BE_SET

-REOUIRED

-Set the service key needed to communicate with the Contrast

-UI.
-It is used to calculate the Authorization header.

-service_key: NEEDS_TO_BE_SET

-REOUIRED

-Set the user name used to communicate with the Contrast

-UI.
-It is used to calculate the Authorization header.

-user_name: NEEDS_TO_BE_SET

-Set the path to which the agent should store the

-currently used configuration from the Contrast UI.

-last_config_path: ./tmp/config

-====

-api.certificate

-Use the following properties for communication

-with the Contrast UI using certificates.

-certificate:

-If set to 'false', the agent will ignore the

-certificate configuration in this section.

-enable: true

-Set the absolute or relative path to a CA for communication

-with the Contrast UI using a self-signed certificate.

-ca_file: NEEDS_TO_BE_SET

-Set the absolute or relative path to the Certificate

-PEM file for communication with the Contrast UI.

-cert_file: NEEDS_TO_BE_SET

-'''
+Place your YAML file in the default location: /etc/contrast/contrast\security.yaml api: Set the URL for the Contrast UI. url: https://app.contrastsecurity.com/Contrast Set the API key needed to communicate with the Contrast UI. api_key: NEEDS_TO_BE_SET Set the service key needed to communicate with the Contrast UI.
+It is used to calculate the Authorization header. service_key: NEEDS_TO_BE_SET Set the user name used to communicate with the Contrast UI.
+It is used to calculate the Authorization header. user_name: NEEDS_TO_BE_SET Set the path to which the agent should store the currently used configuration from the Contrast UI. last_config_path: ./tmp/config